Ecoscape Nature Tours - 11 hour

 Our

-tour continued back to San Jose through the Braulio
+continued back to San Jose through the Braulio

-the airport so this meant we also had a nice tour through downtown San
+the airport so this meant we also had a nice tour

 Jose.
-This was the only time we saw San Jose, we were glad we weren't
+This was the only time we saw San Jose, we were

-staying there as it just seemed a bit too "hustle & bustle" for us.
+staying there as it just seemed a bit too "hustle

-But we enjoyed our drive through.(Pura Vida Hotel) (Sansa Air) (Delfin Amor Eco Lodge)
+But we enjoyed our drive through.(Pura

 (

-Dolphin Tour) (Corcovado National Park)
+Tour) (Corcovado

-(Cano Island) (Tabacon Resort & Hot
+Resort & Hot

 Springs) (Arenal